roycehoe/heartbeat/README.md

 Care recipients will be tagged to a caregiver.
 Each day, care recipients would indicate if they are feeling happy, ok, or sad.

-- If care recipients do not check in, their caregiver will be informed via Whatsapp lest care recipients are in danger.
+- If care recipients do not check in, their caregiver will be informed via Whatsapp lest care recipients are in any physical danger.
 This tackles problem 1.
 - If care recipients log more than a pre-configured number of sad moods in a row, the caregiver will be notified via Whatsapp.
 This tackles problem 2.
 - Through this application, there is no upper limit to the number of care recipients that can be tagged to a caregiver.
 Caregivers, through an administrator's account, can view all their care receipient's moods in a single dashboard.
 This tackles problem 3.